ACM40960/project-Pyate/README.md

 •	The First Tab is helpful to predict if the individual customer would churn or not.

-•	To Check for `Churn` Status please provide the inputs as suggested in `“Sample Input for Churn Result.Txt”` from Model folder and click Predict Button for Result.
+•	To get result as `Churn`, please provide the inputs as suggested in `“Sample Input for Churn Result.Txt”` from Model folder and click Predict Button for Result.
 (One can use any values the above is just to save time).

-•	To Check for `Retain` Status please provide the inputs as suggested in `“Sample Input for Retain.txt”` from Model folder and click Predict Button for Result.
+•	To get result as  `Retain`, please provide the inputs as suggested in `“Sample Input for Retain.txt”` from Model folder and click Predict Button for Result.
 (One can use any values the above is just to save time).

 •	The Second Tab `“Prediction for Multiple Customers"` is helpful to predict the Total Churn Percentage of given set of customers.